Alipay: China's biggest payment app faces new curbs | DW | 13.09.2021

 The crackdown has also ensnared sectors from technology to education to property, wiping hundreds of billions off the market capitalizations of some of China's largest companies.

-Tencent Holdings, the country's biggest gaming and social media firm, was fined for failing to report past deals to antitrust regulators, a $5.3 billion plan to merge China's top two videogame streaming sites was blocked and it has been barred from entering music copyright agreements.
+Tencent Holdings, the country's biggest gaming and social media firm, was fined for failing to report past deals to antitrust regulators, with a $5.3 billion plan to merge China's top two video game streaming sites being blocked.
+It has been barred from entering into music copyright agreements.

 The tech giant has also been affected by China's latest efforts to combat gaming addiction among minors.
-In August, under-18-year- olds were banned from playing video gamesfor more than three hours a week.
+In August, people under 18 were banned from playing video games for more than three hours per week.

 Tencent's shares have lost more than HK$2.7 trillion ($347.13 billion, €294 billion) in market value since they reached an all-time high in mid-February.

 China's largest ride-hailing app Didi became the target of a cybersecurity investigation days after its New York initial public offering in June.
-Regulators ordered its app to be removed from Chinese app stores and barred it from registering new users.
+Regulators ordered the software be removed from Chinese app stores and barred it from registering new users.

-Meituan, a food delivery company became the target of an antitrust probe in April, and courted controversy a month later when its founder and Chief Executive posted an ancient poem on social media that was perceived by some as criticizing President Xi Jinping.
+Food delivery company Meituan became the target of an antitrust probe in April, and courted controversy a month later when its founder and chief executive posted an ancient poem on social media that was perceived by some as criticizing President Xi Jinping.

-In July, China issued new rules barring for-profit tutoring on the school curriculum, to reduce a cost burden on parents that have contributed to a drop in birth rates.
-The shares of the largest provider of private educational services plummeted in reaction.
+In July, China issued new rules barring for-profit tutoring on school curriculum topics, to reduce the financial burden on parents and ultimately bolster flagging birth rates.
+The shares of the largest provider of private educational services plummeted in response.

 mm/uwe (AFP, Reuters)